-The Child and Adolescent Psychology Track is an intensive track within the Chicago Campus' Clinical Psy.D. program—equipping students with essential diagnostic, assessment, therapeutic, and consultative skills needed to treat children, adolescents, and their families.
+The Chicago School’s Child and Adolescent Track, within the Chicago Campus' Clinical Psychology Psy.D. program, equips students with essential diagnostic, assessment, therapeutic, and consultative skills needed to treat children, adolescents, and their families.
 Students in our Child and Adolescent Track receive training in child development; child and adolescent psychopathology; physical and neurological health; and child, adolescent, and family interventions.

 Clinical/Diagnostic Interviewing and Observation